dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

     `hello-fixed.list` to see how the code is laid out.
 Look at the code addresses in the list file and compare them to the linker script.

+  - Common mistake: if you get too many files that the staff code does not, recall that `fat32_dirent_attr_t` attributes are a bitwise-or so in general you'll have to bitwise-and them rather than directly compare.
+Also make sure you're ignoreing hidden files, volume labels, long file names.

   - Also if you write/delete you should set the first byte to 0xe5 not 0x00.
 Otherwise it's a subtle bug.

 ***NOTE***: